oxguy3/uc-class-notes/JOUR 1030 (Spring 2019)/notes/wk09, the watergate story.md

 ## our textbook definition of journalism

-Journalism is a set of traparent, independent procedures aimed at gathering, verifying, and reporting truthful information of consequence to citizens in a democracy.
+Journalism is a set of transparent, independent procedures aimed at gathering, verifying, and reporting truthful information of consequence to citizens in a democracy.

 ---